cloudposse/github-action-atmos-affected-stacks/README.md

 ### Migrating from `v2` to `v3`

+The notable changes in `v3` are:

-`v3` works only with `atmos >= 1.63.0`
+- `v3` works only with `atmos >= 1.63.0`

-`v3` drops `install-terraform` input because terraform is not required for affected stacks call
+- `v3` drops `install-terraform` input because terraform is not required for affected stacks call

-`v3` drop `atmos-gitops-config-path` input and  `./.github/config/atmos-gitops.yaml`  config.
-Now you have to use GitHub actions inputs and `atmos.yaml` to specify that configuration.
+- `v3` drops `atmos-gitops-config-path` input and the `./.github/config/atmos-gitops.yaml` config file.
+Now you have to use GitHub Actions environment variables to specify the location of the `atmos.yaml`.

 The following configuration fields now moved to GitHub action inputs with the same names